If you are new to jPlayer, check out the Quick Start Guide.

 Do not GZIP the Jplayer.swf file either.
 Feel free to GZIP the JavaScript.

-Your server must enable Range requests.
+Your server must enable Range

-This is easy to check for by seeing if your server's response includes the Accept-Ranges in its header.
+This is easy to check for by seeing if your server's response includes the Accept-Ranges

-Most HTML5 browsers enable seeking to new file positions during a download, so the server must allow the new Range to be requested.
+Most HTML5 browsers enable seeking to new file positions during a download, so the server must allow the new Range

-Failure to accept byte Range requests will cause problems on some HTML5 browsers.
+requests will cause problems on some HTML5 browsers.

 Often the duration cannot be read from the file as some formats require that the start and end of the file is read to know its duration.

-Chrome tends to be the browser that has most problems if the Range request is not enabled on the server,
+Chrome tends to be the browser that has most problems if the Range

 but all browsers will have some issue even if it is only that you have to wait for all the media to load before jumping close to the end.